webiken/iws_project/README.md

 Then simply point your browser on your machine to http://localhost:8000 and you will be able to see the application.

 ### Dockerfile explanation###
 The Dockerfile does several things.
 Since RHEL and CentOS come with python 2.6, the Dockerfile starts by downlaoding and building the Python 2.7.9 binary into `/usr/local/bin`.
-It then creates a `virtual-environment` for the application, followed by running `migrations` and launching the `development server`.
+It then creates a `virtual-environment` for the application, followed by installing `fixtues`.
+Fixtures contain Client and Product Area model data.

+###Unit Tests###
+In `iws_project/iws_solution/tests.py` is a TestCase with a single unit test for ensuring that when saving a feature request the priorities are re-ordered correctly.

+###Routes###
+- home
+- list
+- list/client-id

+The `home` route is the the `/` url and is where a user can save a feature request.
+Once a feature request is successfuly saved, the response is redirected to `/list` with no additional args.
+There the user is presented with a drop down list of `Clients`.
+Once a client is chosen, the page is redirected to `/list/client-id`